FLYXLIFESTYLE/lexa-worldmap-mvp/docs/OSM_DATA_IMPROVEMENT_STRATEGY.md

 5. **AI-Enhanced**: Intelligent scoring and recommendations

 **Ultimate Outcome**:
-When a captain needs to find the best beach club, restaurant, or spa anywhere in the world, LEXA has the answer—with insider knowledge and confidence.
+When a captain needs to find the best beach club, restaurant, or spa anywhere in the world, LEXA has the answer-with insider knowledge and confidence.

 ---